AndreasHuth/water-control/README.md

   * MQTT QoS2 !
 - [ ] implement minor features
   * temperature measurement
-  * LDR / light function
+  * LDR / light function - cancelled, not supported by HW

 - [ ] if the proof of function is successful, design the housing  :-)

+## ISSUES
+- LDR / light function - cancelled, not supported by HW
+- Jumper J2 /J3 / J4 will not work due to missing pull up resistors

 ## Links